Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

    > sudo rm -rf /Library/Extensions/FTDIUSBSerialDriver.kext /System/Library/Extensions/FTDIUSBSerialDriver.kext
    Reboot the system after performing the rm command.
-3. Opening multiple instances of the app on macOS is not as easy as it is in Windows, you can’t simply double click on the app like in Windows.
+3. Opening multiple instances of the app on macOS is not as easy as it is in Windows, you cannot simply double click on the app like in Windows.
 This is a limitation of the macOS, not the ClientControl app.
-It is possible however to run multiple instances on macOS using one of these two methods:
+However, it is possible to run multiple instances on macOS using one of these two methods:
    Method 1:
-      1. Open .dmg, drag the clientcontrol application to desktop or any folder.
+      1. Open the .dmg, drag the ClientControl application to the Desktop or any folder.
       2. Open a terminal window, go to the location of ClientControl.app.
-          Repeat below for each new instance of ClientControl application.
+          Repeat the command below for each new instance of ClientControl application.
       3.  $open -n ClientControl.app
    Method 2:
-      1. Drag app from .dmg to desktop or other folder.
+      1. Open the .dmg, drag the ClientControl application to the Desktop or any folder.
-      2. Right-click on app and select ‘Duplicate’.
+      2. Right-click on the app and select "Duplicate".
       3. Open the duplicated app.
 4. If you see an error message when trying to execute ClientControl saying it is damaged and cannot be opened, perform the following step to workaround: